Ritu-vaja/Tableau-project/README.md

 # Tableau Dashboard Project

-Welcome to the Tableau Dashboard project, where I leverage Tableau to create an interactive dashboard providing key insights into sales and profit trends.
+Welcome to the Tableau Dashboard project, where I leverage Tableau to create an interactive dashboard providing key insights into sales and profit trends from a sales dataset.
 The project encompasses the analysis of user requirements, creation of mockups, data model building, and the implementation of various charts for an enriched visualization experience.

 ## Project Overview